samstokes/git-bits/README.markdown

 discuss them - Github-message me.

+## git-clarity ##
+Shows a graph of branch points, merges and tagged commits. (see also git clarity -h)

 ## git-committool ##
 Shortcut for using difftool to view the changes in a single commit.